buggedcom/phpvideotoolkit-v2/README.md

 - fixed issues in portability progress handler where the progress file would be prematurely deleted.
 - fixed issues where using %timecode or %index in the output would not correctly get renamed unless calling getOutput from the process object. #22
 - fixed issues with animated gifs not following the overwrite setting of the save function call
+Added:
+- poor mans caching using InTempDirectory cache class to store cachable data within the temp directory.
+It is highly recommended you write your own cacher based around something [like Stash](https://github.com/tedious/Stash)

 [Full changelog](https://github.com/buggedcom/phpvideotoolkit-v2/blob/master/CHANGELOG.md)